PIA elects Savino as vice president/treasurer, awards LG Insurance Agency for social media excellence

 New Hampshire Gov. Chris Sununu announced last Friday that President Joseph R. Biden approved his request for a major disaster declaration for Cheshire County, following storms in July that caused severe damage to the area.
 As a result of the declaration, the county now is eligible for federal aid from the Federal Emergency Management Agency’s Hazard Mitigation Grant Program on a cost-sharing basis for hazard mitigation measures statewide, and through the Public Assistance Program.
 Additionally, New York Gov. Kathy Hochul announced on Monday that state agencies, cities, towns and Indian Tribal governments now can apply for federal funding through the Building Resilient Infrastructure and Communities, and Flood Mitigation Assistance grant programs to assist with mitigation projects designed to strengthen resiliency against future national disasters such as severe floods, wildfires and hurricanes.
 The application period is open through Tuesday, Nov.
 30, 2021, to apply for funds using FEMA’s online system, FEMA GO.
 For state-specific updates following the recent tropical storms and recent flooding, PIA members can access PIA Northeast’s Hurricane Info Central.
 Do you have a question about the recent storms?
 PIA members can email the Industry Resource Center, or call (800) 424-4244.

-N.J.: Gov. Murphy signs legislation to combat age discrimination in New Jersey
+N.J.
+Gov. Murphy signs legislation to combat age discrimination

 Gov. Phil Murphy announced on Tuesday that he signed A-681 into law, which expands the scope of the Law Against Discrimination by providing protections against age discrimination by employers.
 The LAD prohibits discrimination and harassment based on actual or perceived race, religion, national origin, gender, sexual orientation, gender identity or expression, disability and other protected characteristics, including age.
 A-681 extends protections against age by implementing a higher standard for a government employer in terms of setting a mandatory retirement age; by eliminating the provision within the law that allows employers not to hire or promote workers over 70 years old; by removing the provision within the law that permits higher education institutions to require tenured employees to retire at 70 years old; and by expanding the remedies available to an employee required to retire as a result of age to include all remedies available under the LAD, and not just reinstatement of employment with back pay.